 Marijuana Defense Attorneys in St. Louis

 Marijuana's legacy within the American judicial system is as turbulent and conflicting as anyone could conceive.
 Although shrouded in a haze of legal grey areas and strong public opinion, marijuana laws throughout the country have more or less been shifting toward leniency and in certain parts of our nation, decriminalization.
-If fact, the city of St. Louis recently approved a measure in early April, 2013 that reduces penalties for possessing small amounts of marijuana.
+In fact, the city of St. Louis approved a measure in early April 2013 that reduces penalties for possessing small amounts of marijuana.
 As a result of the initiative, cases involving small amounts of marijuana may now be treated as municipal offenses, which are similar to traffic infractions.

 While this new legislative act is limited to the city of St. Louis, it still serves to reflect the shifting tides regarding the ways in which the state of Missouri is now prosecuting marijuana crimes.
 The legalization of marijuana may be far off, but local residents can take comfort knowing that fairness, leniency, and alternative options are available.
 Our legal team seeks to harness these evolving laws to secure the best possible resolutions during all types of marijuana drug crime cases, including:

 - Distribution, delivery, or sales of marijuana